Crafting High-Performance Web APIs in C#: Essential Strategies

 Key Pillars of High-Performance APIs

-5. Profiling and Monitoring: Utilize profiling tools to pinpoint performance bottlenecks within your API code.
+5. Utilize profiling tools to pinpoint performance bottlenecks within your API code.
 Establish a robust monitoring system with metrics such as request latency, throughput, and error rates for proactive detection of performance issues.

 Real example